- What is Commonwealth Charter Academy (CCA)?

 How does CCA support learners with learning disabilities?

-For learners with an Individualized Education Plan (IEP), CCA provides a breadth of virtual education programs including curriculum, accommodation and modification.
-Teachers and staff also work with other special education experts to guide instruction.
+For learners with an individualized education plan (IEP), CCA provides a breadth of virtual education programs including curriculum, accommodation and modification.
+Teachers and staff work with other special education experts to guide instruction.

 What are CCA’s conservatories?